 The main factors leading to the recognition of goodwill (none of which is deductible for income tax purposes) is the opportunity to increase the Group's exposure to an attractive fast-growing regulated online market with Sisal's omnichannel offering delivering a competitive advantage to the Group.
 The acquisition provides the Group with lottery capabilities for the first time and presents the opportunity to grow outside of Italy as Sisal have already done in Turkey via this product offering.
-There are also tangible opportunities to deliver material revenue synergies from the acquisition of Sisal through (i) leveraging Sisal's retail channel to grow online deposits for existing Flutter brands, (ii) enhancing Sisal's sports betting offering by utilizing the Group's pricing and risk management capabilities and (iii) enhancing Sisal's casino product by providing it with access to the Group's in-house gaming content.
+There are also tangible opportunities to deliver material revenue synergies from the acquisition of Sisal through (i) leveraging Sisal's retail channel to grow online deposits for existing Flutter brands, (ii) enhancing Sisal's casino product by providing it with access to the Group's in-house gaming content.
 The goodwill has been allocated to the existing International segment and reporting unit.